umeshkaul/using-ai-mcp-tools-for-troubleshooting-kubernetes/README.md

 4. Verifies the fix

-## 4. Getting Started: Using the MCP Kubernetes Troubleshooter
+## 4. Using the MCP Kubernetes Troubleshooter

 ### Prerequisites